holoviz-dev/blog/posts/panel_live_server/index.md

 ### 1. MCP Server

 Give Claude, GitHub Copilot, Cursor, or any MCP-compatible AI assistant the ability to render visualizations directly in your IDE.
-Once connected, the assistant gains access to two tools:
+Once connected, the assistant gains access to four tools, intended to be used in order:

-- **`validate`**: runs four static checks before rendering: syntax, security, package availability, and Panel extension declarations
+- **`list_packages`**: lists the Python packages installed in the server environment.
+Called once at the start of a session so the AI knows exactly what libraries it can use before writing any code.
+- **`validate`**: validates code before rendering.
+Runs five checks in sequence: syntax, security, package availability, Panel extension declarations, and a runtime execution test.
+Returns a structured error with recovery hints on failure, or caches the result on success so `show` can reuse it at zero cost.
-- **`show`**: executes the code and returns a live URL; reuses cached validation results to avoid redundant work
+- **`show`**: executes the code and renders it as a live, interactive visualization, returning a URL.
+The user gets a real interactive page, not a static image.
+- **`screenshot`**: captures a PNG of an already-rendered visualization and returns it to the AI.
+This lets the model answer visual questions ("which bar is tallest?", "what color is X?") from the actual rendered pixels, not just the source code.

 The video below shows the MCP server connected in a VS Code IDE, rendering a visualization directly in the chat: